 We tracked and recorded contact positions over time in our simulations.
 We recorded each contact's position every 25 kyr, which is larger than model time step dt = 25 yr.
 Contact migration rates are recorded for a total of 10 Myr for each simulation.
 Note that before we begin recording contact migration rates, we run each simulation for a time period sufficient to allow the range of river elevations to become constant over time (i.e., a state of dynamic equilibrium).
 When n < 1, we initialized the river elevations using the steepness (Eq.
-2) for steady conditions and the strong layer's erodibility ($k{sn} = (U/K_s)^{1/n}$).
-When n > 1, we initialized the river elevations using the steepness for steady conditions and the weak layer's erodibility ($k{sn} = (U/K_w)^{1/n}$).
-After we initialized the rivers elevations, the rivers need some time to adjust from the initial conditions.
-Although the rivers quickly arrive at morphologies like those shown in our conceptual model (Fig. 2), the river elevations can gradually increase or decrease before finally arriving upon a consistent range of elevations (Figs. S1-S4).
+2) for steady conditions and the strong layer's erodibility $(k{\rm sn} = (U/K{\rm S})^{1/n})$ .
+When n > 1, we initialized the river elevations using the steepness for steady conditions and the weak layer's erodibility $(k{\rm sn} = (U/K{\rm W})^{1/n})$ .
+After we initialized the river elevations, the rivers needed some time to adjust from the initial conditions.
+Although the rivers quickly arrive at morphologies like those shown in our conceptual model (Fig. 2), the river elevations can gradually increase or decrease before finally arriving at a consistent range of elevations (Figs. S1-S4 in the Supplement).
 The required adjustment duration depends on both the initial conditions and the rock-uplift rate used (i.e., the time for a contact to be uplifted across the fluvial relief).
 Streams in scenarios 1, 2, and 4 (Table 1) were given 50 Myr to adjust, while streams in scenario 3 were given 100 Myr to adjust.
 These adjustment times ensured that the streams in all simulations had achieved a dynamic equilibrium (i.e., the range of elevations became constant with time; Figs. S1-S4).
-We discuss our approach for measuring contact migration rates in our models in the supplement (Sect.
-S3).
+We discuss our approach for measuring contact migration rates in our models in Sect.
+S3.

-2.4 Erosion and Kinematic Wave Speed for Horizontal Units
+2.4 Erosion and kinematic wave speed for horizontal units